kastamas/gtc/README.md

 Just run `yarn` or `npm install`

+Then run `yarn mock:api`, to start json-server

-Then run `yarn start`, to run this app
+And finally run `yarn start`, to run this app

 Frontend will be available on [http://localhost:3000](http://localhost:3000), and json server on [http://localhost:4000](http://localhost:4000)